bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ## Kobweb

-Compose for Web is a rich API that does an impressive amount of work wrapping underlying html / css concepts into a reactive API.
+Compose HTML is a rich API that does an impressive amount of work wrapping underlying html / css concepts into a reactive API.
 However, it is ultimately a foundational layer, leaving many choices to the developer on how to approach the final design.